hasura/graphql-engine/docs/graphql/manual/guides/integrations/cognito-jwt.rst

   :depth: 1
   :local:

-You can use Cognito in both JWT mode and webhook mode.
+Cognito can be used in both JWT mode and webhook mode.

-- For JWT, take a look at this blog post: https://blog.hasura.io/hasura-authentication-explained/#cognito.
+- For JWT, `this blog post <https://blog.hasura.io/hasura-authentication-explained/#cognito>`__ contains more information.
-- For webhook, you’ll need to write a thin wrapper/webhook that implements the spec in https://docs.hasura.io/1.0/graphql/manual/auth/authentication/webhook.html#spec-for-the-webhook.
-You can also use boilerplates from https://github.com/hasura/graphql-engine/tree/master/community/boilerplates/auth-webhooks to write this webhook.
+- For webhook, a thin wrapper/webhook that implements `this spec <https://docs.hasura.io/1.0/graphql/manual/auth/authentication/webhook.html#spec-for-the-webhook>`__ needs to be written.
+Boilerplates to write this webhook can be found `here <https://github.com/hasura/graphql-engine/tree/master/community/boilerplates/auth-webhooks>`__.